PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 19:05:24
+Last updated: 2024-04-02 19:05:57
-Random Quote: A goal without a plan is just a wish. - Larry Elder
+Random Quote: The eye sees only what the mind is prepared to comprehend. - Henri Bergson